 - Alexander Arms

 - Aero Precision

-Considering that almost all AR-15 lower receivers are made to a very specific tolerance based on military specifications (mil-spec); my advice is to choose whichever AR-15 lower receiver that has a roll-mark (or logo) that you think is “coolest” or is most appealing to you personally.
+Considering that almost all AR-15 lower receivers are made to a very specific tolerance, based on military specifications (mil-spec), my advice is to choose whichever AR-15 lower receiver that has a roll-mark (or logo) that you think is “coolest” or is most appealing to you personally.

 Q: Some barrels say they are chambered in 5.56 and some say they are chambered in .223.
 What is the difference?

-A: Basically the rule is: A barrel in 5.56 can shoot both 5.56 and .223 ammunition.
-A barrel in .223 can only shoot .223 and not 5.56.
-For more information on the difference between these two rounds, check out this article by Destinee.
+A: Basically, the rule of thumb is this: a rifle chambered for 5.56 can shoot both 5.56 and .223 ammunition.
+A rifle chambered for .223 can only shoot .223 and not 5.56.
+For the full story on 5.56 vs. .223, check out this article by Destinee.

 Q: What does barrel twist mean?
 1:7 and 1:9?
 Ratio?
 What?

 A: Confused?
 Yeah, this one is kind of technical but I will keep it simple.
 When choosing a barrel twist ratio, you will want to choose one that best matches the type of ammo you would normally be shooting.
-What the ratio means, taking 1:7 for example, is when the bullet travels down the barrel, it will make one complete spin (via the rifling) every seven inches.
+What the ratio means, such as 1:7 for example, is that when the bullet travels down the barrel, it will make one complete spin (via the rifling) every seven inches.

 Q: What does carbine, mid-length and rifle length mean when choosing a barrel?

 A: It simply means where the gas port in the barrel is placed.
 It is also sometimes referred to as the “gas-system”.
-Carbine and mid-length gas systems tend to be on barrels of 16-18 inches and shorter, while barrels with a length of 20 inches and longer will have a rifle length gas system.
+Carbine and mid-length gas systems tend to be on barrels of 16-18 inches and shorter, while barrels with a length of 20 inches and longer will have a rifle-length gas system.